-Learn all about our seasonal programs such as our extra organics collection for spring and fall clean up, Christmas tree chipping, free compost giveaways and more!
+Learn all about our seasonal programs such as our weekly organic collection from May to October, free compost giveaways, Christmas tree chipping and more!

 Seasonal Waste Programs

-- All individual branches must be less than 1m (3') long, and must not exceed 7cm (2.8") in diameter.
+- All individual branches must be less than 1m (3') long, and must not exceed 7cm (2.8") in diameter and placed in your green cart.

 Twice each year, the Town makes free compost available to the public.
 Quantities are limited, and available on a first-come, first-served basis until the compost is gone.
 Dates fluctuate but are typically in May and October of each year.